baleada/docs/src/prose/features/index.md

 ## Using features
 :::

 Import any feature to start using it in your Vue component.
-Most often, you'll use features in the `setup` function:
+Most often, you'll use features in the `setup` function of a Vue component:

 :::
 ```js